 When I came across an article by the British mystic teacher Caitlín Matthews, I was inspired to follow her example and adopt the ancient Celtic tradition of using the Twelve Days of Christmas to foretell the year ahead.
 We loved it so much, we did it again the next year too and now it’s a new tradition!
 We invited some friends to join us and each day I recorded a short meditation.
 This year, would you like to join us too?

 The Omen Days practice brings tools from both meditation and shamanism to help us feel more in tune and connected with ourselves and the world around you.
 I’ve put together 12 meditations into this little home retreat that will deliver one meditation each day to your inbox.
-In addition, there’ll be two live events on 26th and 6th to begin and end the retreat.
+In addition, there’ll be two live Circles (on Zoom) on 26th and 6th to begin and end the retreat.

 We find it really helps us slow down, take a rest and reconnect.
 It also helps make this often challenging time of year quite meaningful in an ancient kind of way.
 It would be lovely to have you along.